 Thinking of digging up your past with Ancestry.com?
 Here are some commonly-mentioned advantages and shortcomings of this website.

-Get the facts -- Ancestry.com has a wealth of digitized historical documents that you can browse for clues as to who your ancestors really were.
-Forget hearsay and rumours... the hard evidence is right there!
+Get the facts — it has a wealth of digitized historical documents that you can browse for clues as to who your ancestors really were.
+Forget hearsay and rumors… the hard evidence is right there!

-Explore your past through family trees -- Using the website’s interface is quick and easy, and facilitates exploration.
-You can create multiple family trees, and compare them with others who use Ancestry.com.
+Explore your past through family trees — Using the website’s interface is quick and easy, and facilitates exploration.
+You can create multiple family trees, and compare them with others who use the website.

-Opt out if you can’t uncover anything -- Each subscription package comes with a 14-day free trial, so if you don’t find any pertinent information in that time, you can cancel your subscription with no penalty.
+Opt out if you can’t uncover anything — Each subscription package comes with a 14-day free trial, so if you don’t find any pertinent information in that time, you can cancel your subscription with no penalty.
 Check out this tutorial to learn how much a subscription to Ancestry can cost.

-Save all of your hard work -- Ancestry.com saves your family trees, even if you only have a free account, so you can go back and explore them further later.
+Save all of your hard work — Ancestry saves your family trees, even if you only have a free account, so you can go back and explore them further later.

-Is your trail hot or cold? -- The “Hints” that you get on Ancestry.com aren’t always spot-on, and without a paid subscription, you often won’t be able to access the historical documents necessary to determine whether someone is actually related to you or just has a similar last name.
+Is your trail hot or cold? — The “Hints” that you get on Ancestry aren’t always spot-on, and without a paid subscription, you often won’t be able to access the historical documents necessary to determine whether someone is actually related to you or just has a similar last name.